| Hi, I am Alexi and I was born at 1:00 am on June 30th 2002(just happened to be my grandparents 51st anniversary). I was

 attention until my temperature went very high and my ear drum ruptured.
 When I was 11 months I got my adenoids

+removed and tubes placed and it has been smooth sailing since.
 At 12 months of age I returned to Omaha with both my parents and my dad was totally impressed with the time and caring

 that I received by Dr Plotkin and his staff.
 I was growing well and had moved from the moderate-severe range to the